 Example: Drag App

 Drag is more than just a shared mailbox.
 It is a Gmail extension that offers everything you need to collaborate with your team.

-The Kanban view is also an incredibly helpful aspect of Drag.
+The Kanban view is also an incredibly significant aspect of Drag.
 By making all emails pop up visually, you can instantly understand in which stage everything is.
-This way you can also spend less time on your email.
+This way, you can also spend less time on your email.

 Besides that, Drag has something you can’t easily find in any other shared mailbox: integration with Google Groups.

 Teams that don’t have email addresses that would become Shared Inboxes such as sales@ or support@ can benefit a lot from this integration.
 Usually, these teams use email aliases and distribution lists to have their email addresses personalized.